andreleon/critical-style-snapshot/README.md

 ```

 ### CSS Optimization (recommended)
 As you might guess, the plugin does not (yet) optimize the CSS, meaning every time you capture the CSS for a specific media query, you will (most likely) get some redundant CSS that was already captured for smaller screens.
-For this I recommend you run all your "above the fold" CSS through some CSS optimizers.
+For this I recommend you run your final "above the fold" CSS through some CSS optimizers.

 These are some optimizers I find very useful that solve most of these issues: